-I wrote these four etudes my very first year in graduate school, on assignment from a composition professor who was skeptical of my Romantic leanings, and challenged me to write some music using other 20th-century techniques.
+composer’s note: I wrote these four etudes my very first year in graduate school, on assignment from a composition professor who was skeptical of my Romantic leanings, and challenged me to write some music using other 20th-century techniques.
 So I wrote these etudes as an answer to that challenge.
 The first etude uses a quirky adaptation of pitch class set theory to create a kind of strange jig.
 The second uses quartal harmony as a jumping-off point for a pastoral song.
 The third uses a 12-tone row in fairly traditional form, but in the end takes that row and gives it a lush chorale harmonization in quasi-tonal harmony.
-The last etude (my favorite) is entirely written in mirrored melodic and harmonic contours, mirrored both vertically around G-natural, and horizontally (using countermelodies that are exactly backwards from the melody)… but uses all this mirroring to write a catchy tune in 5/4 inspired by funk and R&B bass lines.
-After my professor saw these etudes, he gracefully accepted that I was the heart-on-sleeve romantic I am.
+The last etude (my favorite) is entirely written in mirrored melodic and harmonic contours, mirrored both vertically around the note G natural, and horizontally (using countermelodies that are exactly backwards from the melody)… but uses all this mirroring to write a catchy tune in 5/4 inspired by funk and R&B bass lines.
+After my professor saw these etudes, he begrudgingly accepted that I was the heart-on-sleeve romantic I undoubtedly am.